youldash/iOS/Day 5/README.md

 * Drag them all into Xcode (preferably under the the "Grapher" group icon).
 <div align="center"><img src="https://raw.github.com/youldash/iOS/master/Misc/Exercise12.0.4.png" width="100%" /></div>

-The same dialog from previous, will appear if this step is successful (again, make sure you mark "Copy items if needed")
+The same dialog from previous, will appear if this step is successful (again, make sure you mark "Copy items if needed").

 * If all goes well, confirm by editing you project structure and identifying each file (by playing selected audio files if you will):
 <div align="center"><img src="https://raw.github.com/youldash/iOS/master/Misc/Exercise12.0.5.png" width="100%" /></div>